Harvey Milk (band): History

 On June 3, 2008, Harvey Milk released Life...
 The Best Game in Town.
 The band toured the eastern and southern US as well as Germany, England, Belgium, France and Scotland during the Summer of 2008.
 Life...
 The Best Game in Town was voted as the best album of 2008 in Rock-A-Rolla magazine writer's poll, although guitarist/vocalist Creston Spiers sees it as the band's worst album.

+Since 2013 Kyle Spence has been the drummer for Kurt Vile and the Violators.